Flexible Parallelism

 , or segment

-indicates one thread per database partition (Flexible Parallelism is not enabled).query_
+of partition indicates one thread is used per database partition and that the query is not using Flexible Parallelism.

 The values sub_